fastify/fastify/docs/Guides/Recommendations.md

 ## Capacity Planning For Production
 <a id="capacity"></a>

-In order to rightsize your fastify application deployment in production, you are highly recommended to perform your own measurements against different configurations of the production environment (2 vCPU, 1 vCPU, fractional parts of vCPU).
+In order to rightsize your Fastify application deployment in production, you are highly recommended to perform your own measurements against different configurations of the production environment, which may use real CPU cores, virtual CPU cores (vCPU), or even fractional vCPU cores.
+We will use the term vCPU throughout this recommendation to represent any CPU type.

 You can use such tools as [k6](https://github.com/grafana/k6) or [autocannon](https://github.com/mcollina/autocannon) for conducting